RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes

 }

-Note that the learning-based sequential decoding scheme can be viewed as a sequential generalized LDPC (GLDPC) decoder when $z>1$, where BP decoding of a cluster-induced subgraph is analogous to decoding a CN subcode of a GLDPC code.
+This learning-based sequential decoding scheme can be viewed as a sequential generalized LDPC (GLDPC) decoder when $z>1$, where BP decoding of a cluster-induced subgraph is analogous to decoding a CN subcode of a GLDPC code.
 When $z=1$, each cluster represents a single parity-check code, as is the case in a standard LDPC code.
 Since the full LDPC Tanner graph is connected and contains cycles, there exist dependencies between the messages propagated by the different clusters of the LDPC code.
 Consequently, the output of a cluster may depend on messages propagated by previously scheduled clusters.
-Thus, to improve reinforcement learning performance for $z>1$, we ensure that the clusters are {chosen to be} as independent as possible.
-The choice of clustering is determined prior to learning using the cycle-maximization method discussed in \cite{HBJNIPS, JSAIT}: in short, clusters are selected to maximize the number of cycles in the cluster-induced subgraph to minimize inter-cluster dependencies.
+Thus, to improve RL performance for $z>1$, we ensure that the clusters are {chosen to be} as independent as possible.
+The choice of clustering is determined prior to learning using the cycle-maximization method {discussed in our previous work \cite{HBJNIPS, JSAIT} and omitted here for space considerations.} In short, clusters are selected to maximize the number of cycles in the cluster-induced subgraph to minimize inter-cluster dependencies.